Colt Data Centre Services appoints director of sustainability

-“As befits a company that aspires to be the most customer-centric Data Centre services provider, Colt DCS will position itself as a strong credible partner in helping its customers achieve their own sustainability goals.” the company says.
+“As befits a company that aspires to be the most customer-centric Data Center services provider, Colt DCS will position itself as a strong credible partner in helping its customers achieve their own sustainability goals.” the company says.

 Balloch has more than 12 years’ experience in energy and sustainability management.

 Colt DCS recently launched a 27MW facility in Japan, called Inzai Three.
-It now has three data centre facilities in Japan, which provide a collective total of 50MW of IT power to the country.
+It now has three data center facilities in Japan, which provide a collective total of 50MW of IT power to the country.